 The situation may be about to change.
 The violent activity around a black hole is very difficult to analyze with just pen and paper, and so for years researchers have tried to use computer simulations to identify what happens.
 But these simulations have faced a major challenge: tracing the detailed flow of material from galaxy-wide scales of hundreds of thousands of light-years down into the central tenth of a light-year around the black hole.
 It has just been too hard to keep track of everything at such a fine scale across such a large one.

 CfA astronomers Chris Hayward and Lars Hernquist, together with ex-CfA member Phil Hopkins and a fourth colleague, have figured out a way to deal with the computational dilemma.
-They use a clever scheme of multi-scale “zoom-ins” which allows them to .
+They use a clever scheme of multi-scale “zoom-ins” which allows them to track and model, in a physically consistent way, selected parcels of gas as they move inward towards the torus.
 Their simulations lead them to reach two very significant conclusions.
-First, they show that a dusty torus is likely to be produced around the black hole – in the past it had been postulated in order to explain the various morphologies but had never been demonstrated, even in a simulation.
+First, they show that a dusty torus is likely to be produced around the black hole — in the past it had been postulated in order to explain the various morphologies but had never been demonstrated, even in a simulation.
 Secondly, the scientists show that the torus is not just a passive screen: it plays an active role in feeding gas and dust into the accretion disk around the black hole itself.